samuelyoo/Budget-Trackers/README.md

 LinkedIn: [LinkedIn](https://www.linkedin.com/in/samuel-hc-yoo)

 #### Credits
-The HTML, CSS, javaScript from public folder were provided by [Triology Education Services, a 2U, Inc. brand]
+The sturucture of HTML, CSS, javaScript were provided by [Triology Education Services, a 2U, Inc. brand]

 ### Licence